WTTJ/welcome-ui/README.md

 yarn start
 ```

-3. Start a watch on all packages to rebuild them easely
+3. Start a watch on all packages to rebuild them easily

 ```bash
 yarn watch